Experienced Houston Drug Crimes Defense Lawyer

 Too Many Guilty Pleas

-97 percent of all federal drug offenders plead guilty to a reduced charge or to a lower recommended sentence than would result from a trial.
+Ninety-seven percent of all federal drug offenders plead guilty to a reduced charge or to a lower recommended sentence than would result from a trial.
 We do not, however, undertake a plea bargain strategy unless our client directs us to do so.
 If the Government proffers a deal, we are ethically bound to convey that deal to you.
-At that point it is our duty to convey to the client the pros and cons of such a agreement, including the legal ramifications and consequences of a guilty plea.
+At that point, it is our duty to convey to the client the pros and cons of such an agreement, including the legal ramifications and consequences of a guilty plea.
 But the ultimate decision to enter into a plea bargain rests exclusively with you.
-It is your life and we will respect whatever decision you make regarding plea agreement or trial, will stand behind you 100 percent and will fight for the best possible result under the circumstances.
+It is your life, and we will respect whatever decision you make regarding plea agreement or trial, will stand behind you 100 percent, and will fight for the best possible result under the circumstances.

 System Not Always Fair and Just